Highest tsunami wash

 When

-This wave was so high it would easily have swamped the Petronas Towers in Kuala Lumpur, Malaysia, which at 452 m (1,483 ft) are the world's tallest office buildings.
+This wave was so high it would easily have swamped the Petronas Towers in Kuala Lumpur, Malaysia, which stand 452 m (1,483 ft).

 Tsunamis are often incorrectly called tidal waves, when in fact they can be caused by a variety of events, such as volcanic eruptions, extreme weather systems, earthquakes, undersea rockslides and so on.